 Sutherland is one of the world’s best hockey referees, but even he makes mistakes.
 He consulted with his fellow officials after the play, all of which happened in a split second.
 However, video review is only available for goal decisions and the play concluded well before the goal was scored.
 Taking those rules into account and the ambiguity of that moment, Sutherland may not have had an option that could provide resolution to both sides.

-It’s simultaneously frustrating for the Bruins, particularly for Acciardi.
-In that moment, Acciardi could have been seriously injured, significantly impacting the series and more importantly, Acciardi’s quality of life off the ice as well.
+It’s simultaneously frustrating for the Bruins, particularly for Acciari.
+In that moment, Acciari could have been seriously injured, significantly impacting the series and more importantly, Acciari’s quality of life off the ice as well.

 Heck, you could even say it was frustrating for the Blues.
 One could see from their expressions after the goal that they lucked out there on the lack of a call.
 Game 5 was hard-fought and it’s unfair to have one moment discount the effort from an entire night of effort.

 Perhaps the most frustrating thing was the lack of clarification from the NHL itself, with NHL senior vice president and director of officiating Stephen Walkom only stating that the league does not make statements on calls within games, giving the appearance that the league is somehow implicit in this dark moment.